 , or sugars, include table sugar, honey, high fructose corn syrup, and the sugars found in milk and fruit.

-These raise blood sugar very quickly.
+These raise blood sugar quickly.

 , or starches, include whole grains, starchy vegetables, and legumes.

 |Types of Carbohydrates||Healthy Choices||Foods to Limit or Avoid|

 | Low-fat milk and milk productsFruits|| Table sugarHigh fructose corn syrup—This is found in soda and juice drinks.
 It is often added to processed foods, as well.
 Read the list of ingredients.HoneyFoods high in added sugars like candy, cookies, or ice cream.|

 Refined starches like white flour, white flour products, and white rice.

 One carbohydrate serving is equal to 15 grams of carbohydrate.
 This is about the amount of carbohydrate in one slice of bread, ¾ cup dry, unsweetened cereal, ½ cup of pasta, 1 cup of milk, or 1 small piece of fresh fruit.